Afro-Argentines: Present

-The Forum of African Descent and Africans in Argentina was created on 9 October 2006, with the aim of promoting social and cultural pluralism and the fight against discrimination of a population in the country to reach the two million inhabitants.
+The Forum of African Descent and Africans in Argentina was created on 9 October 2006, with the aim of promoting social and cultural pluralism and the fight against discrimination of a population in the country which could reach two million inhabitants.

-Nigerian-Argentines during Day of the immigrants in Buenos Aires.
+Nigerian immigrants during Day of the immigrants in Buenos Aires.

-There is currently a small wave of immigrants from West Africa (mainly from Senegal) that began in the 1990s, while there is a minority of Black people among immigrants from American countries from which immigration has been taking place since before the middle of the 20th century (such as Peru, Uruguay and, to a lesser extent, Brazil), but more numerous since others where it began in the 21st century (such as Colombia, Venezuela, the Dominican Republic, Ecuador and Haiti).
+There is currently a small wave of immigrants from West Africa (mainly from Senegal) that began in the 1990s.
+There is a minority of Black people among immigrants from countries in the Americas from where immigration has taken place since before the middle of the 20th century (such as Peru, Uruguay and, to a lesser extent, Brazil); greater numbers of Black people have come from other countries (such as Colombia, Venezuela, the Dominican Republic, Ecuador and Haiti) beginning in the 21st century.

-Since 2013, November 8 has been celebrated as the National Day of Afro-Argentines and African Culture.
-The date was chosen to commemorate the recorded date for the death of María Remedios del Valle, a rabona and guerrilla fighter, who served with the Army of the North in the war of Independence.
+Since 2013, 8 November has been celebrated as the National Day of Afro-Argentines and African Culture.
+The date was chosen to commemorate the recorded date for the death of María Remedios del Valle, a rabona and guerrilla fighter, who served with the Army of the North in the War of Independence.

-The National Institute Against Discrimination (INADI) is the public body responsible for combating discrimination and racism.
-In 2021, the Argentine government announced the establishment of a "Afro-Argentine Community Federal Advisor Council", made up of prominent Afro-Argentine activists and scholars.
+The National Institute Against Discrimination (INADI) was the public body responsible for combating discrimination and racism.
+In 2021, the Argentine government announced the establishment of an "Afro-Argentine Community Federal Advisor Council" made up of prominent Afro-Argentine activists and scholars.